climateinteractive/enroads-guide/docs/guide/transport_ee.rst

 Model Structure
 ----------------

-Increasing the rate of improvement in energy use for new vehicles and other infrastructure helps drive reductions in greenhouse gas emissions across the transport sector.
+Increasing the improvement rate in energy use for new vehicles and other infrastructure helps drive reductions in greenhouse gas emissions across the transport sector.
 There is some delay in how fast this accelerates because energy use is driven by the overall average of all capital (not just the new things).
 The model structure tracks overall efficiency, which includes retrofitting of existing capital.

 .. rubric:: Footnotes